 Research shows that 63% of women who stop breastfeeding say they would have liked to have continued to breastfeed for longer (1).
 The main factor that these women stated would have helped them to continue to breastfeed was more support and guidance.

 Unfortunately, with women leaving hospital more quickly after birth, and reduced visits from healthcare staff, many women feel they have not had the support they need.
 Struggling with breastfeeding, even for a day or night can be hard, especially with tiredness after giving birth, the hormones that make a woman feel emotional, and the anxiety about whether your new baby has had enough milk.

 Evidence-Based Care for the Breastfeeding Mother, Maria Pollard, 2018

-I offer private antenatal breastfeeding preparation sessions which will give you the opportunity to chat before the birth of your baby about breastfeeding and learn the answers to some of the questions that you might already have, or that I find often arise once baby arrives.
+1:1 antenatal breastfeeding preparation sessions which give you the opportunity to prepare, before the birth of your baby, for early breastfeeding.
+Learning answers to some of the questions that you might already have, or that I find often arise once baby arrives.
 Such as:-

 What are the benefits of breastfeeding?